Certifying Knowledge Comprehension in LLMs: Knowledge Graph and Query Generation

-To ensure well-defined queries with unique answers, we introduce an additional constraint on path generation.
-This constraint requires that each generated path be unique in terms of its sequence of relationships.
-Specifically, traversing the path from the initial node using the specified relations must lead to a single, unambiguous answer node.
-This approach prevents queries with multiple valid answers, which would complicate the evaluation of the language model's performance.
+To ensure well-defined queries per Definition~\ref{def:multihop}, we require path uniqueness: following the relation sequence of $\mypath$ from any node must lead to at most one target node.
+This constraint ensures $|\mypath'_{sink}| = 1$ as specified in Definition~\ref{def:multihop}, while preserving the natural graph structure where nodes may have multiple edges with the same relation to non-path nodes.
+Additionally, this approach prevents queries with multiple valid answers, which would complicate the evaluation of the language model's performance.
 It's important to note that this uniqueness constraint applies only to the specific path being generated.
 Nodes within the path may still have multiple edges with the same relation type to other entities not on the path.
 This allowance maintains the natural complexity of the knowledge graph structure, where entities can have multiple relationships of the same type with different entities.